pytorch/PiPPy/README.md

 # PiPPy relies on the concept of a "driver" process.
 The driver process
 # should be a single process within the RPC group that instantiates the
 # PipelineDriver and issues commands on that object.
 The other processes
-# in the RPC group will received commands from this process and execute
+# in the RPC group will receive commands from this process and execute
 # the pipeline stages
 if local_rank == 0:
     # We are going to use the PipelineDriverFillDrain class.
 This class